tiprankstipranks

 We may be subject to risks related to government contracts and related procurement regulations.

+Our business depends, in part, on sales to government organizations, and significant changes in the contracting or fiscal policies of such government organizations could adversely affect our business and operating results.
 Contracting with federal, state, local and foreign governments or state-owned entities subjects us to various procurement regulations and other requirements relating to these contracts' formation, administration and performance, and how we engage with government officials.
+Government contracts may also at times be modified or terminated for convenience.
 We are from time to time subject to audits, inquiries and investigations relating to our government contracts, which may result in adverse perceptions of our business, reductions in utilization of our services or termination of our contracts without cause and at any time.
 Additionally, any violations could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, refunding or suspending of payments, forfeiture of profits, payment of fines and suspension or debarment from future government business, as well as reputational harm.
-Additionally, our contracting with certain government entities may result in negative publicity or reputational harm.
-Any of these risks related to contracting with governmental entities could adversely impact our future sales, costs of doing business and operating results.
+Additionally, our relationships with certain government entities may result in negative publicity or reputational harm.
+Furthermore, pressures on and uncertainty regarding the U.S. federal government's budget and potential changes in budgetary priorities could adversely affect the funding for and purchases of our services by government organizations.
+The occurrence of any of the foregoing could adversely impact our future sales, costs of doing business and operating results.

 Regulation - Risk 3

-We are subject to governmental sanctions and export and import controls that could impair our ability to compete in international markets and may subject us to liability if we are not in full compliance with applicable laws.
+We may be subject to risks from governmental sanctions and export and import controls that could impair our ability to compete in international markets and subject us to liability if we are not in full compliance with applicable laws.

 Taxation & Government Incentives1 | 2.8%